architect/arc.codes/src/views/docs/en/reference/cli/sandbox.md

 ### Local Database

-Sandbox creates an in-memory instance of [dynalite](https://github.com/mhart/dynalite) with `@tables` and `@indexes` found in the `app.arc` file.
+Sandbox creates an in-memory instance of [dynalite](https://github.com/mhart/dynalite) with `@tables` and `@tables-indexes` found in the `app.arc` file. `@tables-streams` is not currently supported by dynalite.
 When Sandbox is terminated, any data written is cleared from memory.
 The default endpoint is `http://localhost:5000`.
 You can set a custom port by using an environment variable, `ARC_TABLES_PORT=5555`

 ### Connect sandbox to the staging database